new work: urban exile

 CONSTRAINTS PROVOKE CREATIVITY.
-When my studio building was destroyed by 150-foot fir trees during devastating winds in Portland this January, I was displaced into a downtown hotel for a few months until my home was livable.
-With only limited materials salvaged from my home, I found a way to repurpose damaged paintings, covering them with bits of translucent waxed watercolors I’d been making.
+When my studio building was destroyed by 150-foot fir trees during devastating winds in Portland in January 2024, I was displaced into a downtown hotel for a few months until my home was livable.
+With only limited materials salvaged from my home and studio, I found a way to repurpose damaged paintings, covering them with bits of translucent waxed watercolors I’d been making.
 What emerged was the beginnings of a series reflecting on the fractured nature of what we call home, and the tension between the urban and natural landscape.

 intimate portraits of enormous spaces